-DMRF Canada is pleased to offer a one-year clinical fellowship to support the training of exceptionally qualified physicians in preparation for their clinical career in movement disorders with a focus on dystonia and a special competence in use of botulinum toxins.
+DMRF Canada is pleased to announce the launch of an annual one-year clinical fellowship to support the training of exceptionally qualified physicians in preparation for their clinical career in movement disorders with a focus on dystonia and a special competence in use of botulinum toxins.
 In 2017, this program will support fellows through a grant from Allergan.

 The goal of this program is to encourage growth and support of the field of movement disorders in Canada, with a focus on dystonia to support dystonia patients.
 Canadian citizenship is not a requirement; however, in the selection, preference will be given to candidates who express the intent to practice in Canada.